Kyagara/equinox/README.md

 ## Todo

-- Tests for the generated code (?)
+- More tests for the client
-- New rate limiting implementation with Redis support
+- Rate limit with Redis support and internal store
-- Improve Data Dragon support
+- Improve DDragon/CDragon support

 ## Usage